 Are you a member-based organization?
 Do you have many members who enroll but do not renew their membership?
 Worry not; membership churn is a part of every organization.
 However, a high churn rate would cripple your organization’s growth.

-Almost 32% of members are less likely to continue with their membership after one bad experience!
+Almost 32% of members are less likely to continue their membership after one bad experience!

 Understand membership churn to grow revenue.

-Customer satisfaction and customer happiness are key factors that affect the churn rate in an organization.
+Customer satisfaction and happiness are vital factors that affect the churn rate in an organization.

 What is membership churn?

-Membership based organizations run on members.
-They form the core of the organization and it is very important to keep them coming back.
-It is normal for a certain percentage of your members to drop out after they join.
+Membership-based organizations run on members.
+They form the core of the organization, and it is very important to keep them coming back.
+It is usual for a certain percentage of your members to drop out after they join.
 It happens everywhere.
 If your churn rate is 5% or below, you’re good.
 If it is between 5% to 10%, it is normal.
 However, if your churn rate is above 10%, you will have to do something about it.

 1. Have a good promotion plan

-Your promotional activity needs to be well planned.
+Your promotional activity needs to be well-planned.
 Make sure people know what they are signing up for before they become your members.
 List out the membership benefits.
 Providing relevant content will help your members feel valued and encourage them to come back for more.
-Find your tribe of people and reduce unnecessary churn rate.
+Find your tribe of people and reduce unnecessary churn rates.